danintel/sawtooth-faq/docker.rst

 Can Docker run inside a virtual machine?
 ----------------------
 Yes.
-I run Docker containers on a VirtualBox virtual machine instance on a Windows 10 host.
+For example, I run Docker with Sawtooth containers on a VirtualBox virtual machine instance on a Windows 10 host.

 [PREVIOUS_ | HOME_ | NEXT_]